Risk

 Globally, there are vaccines that can be used to prevent mpox.
 The JYNNEOS vaccine has been used internationally and shows good safety and efficacy.
 Mpox vaccines can be used to prevent mpox before you have been exposed or after you have been exposed to prevent mpox from developing.

-The supply of the mpox vaccine has touched down in Aotearoa, and is free and available to:
+The supply of the mpox vaccine has touched down in Aotearoa, and is available via select GPs and sexual health clinics to:

 Will I have to give ID if I get vaccinated?